alekseinagamoto/immigration-demographics-ssot/README.md

 * Apache Spark ([PySpark](https://spark.apache.org/docs/latest/api/python/#:~:text=PySpark%20is%20an%20interface%20for,data%20in%20a%20distributed%20environment.)) processing the data and creating fact and dimension tables.

 ### Data update frequency
-* The immigration fact and immigrant demographics dimension table, and temperature table should be updated on a monthly schedule as the raw data is aggregated on a monthly time period.
+* The immigration fact, mmigrant demographics dimension table and temperature table should be updated on a monthly schedule as the raw data is aggregated on a monthly time period.
-* The US city demographics table can be updated depending on the refresh time period of the raw data, which, given how involved it is to update census data, probably annually.
+* The US city demographics table can be updated depending on the refresh time period of the raw data, which, given how involved it is to update census data, can be done annually.

 ### Future work
 The data was increased by 100x